fschneiderplus/spring-ollama-roadmap-service/README.md

-# Project: SpringBoot roadmap.sh version using LLMs
+# Project: Spring Boot application inspired by roadmap.sh with the use of LLMs

 ## Contributors : Frank Schneider , Ivan Ivchenko , Andrey Alakhov , Peter Pajic